 Captain Ralph E. Styles Memorial Flagpole

-The flagpole outside of the Keating Center was dedicated on Friday, June 12, 2009 to honor World War II naval hero and New College pioneer Captain Ralph E. Styles.
+The flagpole outside of the Keating Center was dedicated on Friday, June 12, 2009, to honor World War II naval hero and New College pioneer Capt.
+Ralph E. Styles.

-Styles, who served as the College’s first director of planning during the 1960s, was a decorated submarine captain during World War II and one of the country’s last living survivors of Pearl Harbor.
-He also was a lifelong and generous supporter of New College and
+Styles, who served as the College’s first director of planning during the 1960s, was a decorated submarine commander during World War II and one of the country’s last living survivors of Pearl Harbor.
+He also was a lifelong and generous supporter of New College and its students.

 He passed away in October 2008 at the age of 98.
 Following his death, friends and family members approached the College about placing a lighted flagpole on the campus to honor his memory.